angelaonggggg/angelaonggggg/README.md

 👋🏽 Hello, I’m Angela Ong.
 -----------------------------------
-I am a bachelor of Computer Science graduate majoring in Cybersecurity at the University of Wollongong (SIM)
+I am a Bachelor of Computer Science graduate majoring in Cybersecurity at the University of Wollongong (SIM)

 👜 **Work Experience**